Boundary choices and one-loop complex gravitational path integral: integration via Picard-Lefschetz

-It is crucial to note that the terms proportional $\hbar$, indicate a growing behaviour for large $q_f$.
-This is a typical characteristic of the deSitter geometry where infrared divergences are known to show up in quantum corrections and indicate a secular growth of terms \cite{Akhmedov:2013vka, Akhmedov:2019cfd, Akhmedov:2024npw, Miao:2024shs}.
+It is crucial to note that the terms proportional $\hbar$, indicate a growing behavior for large $q_f$.
+This is a typical characteristic of the de Sitter geometry where infrared divergences are known to show up in quantum corrections and indicate a secular growth of terms \cite{Akhmedov:2013vka, Akhmedov:2019cfd, Akhmedov:2024npw, Miao:2024shs}.

 Now consider the case when $q_f<3/\Lambda$.
-In this case for $q_f<3/\Lam$, we have only one relevant no-boundary corrected saddle i.e., $N_{+}^{\rm nb} + N_{+}^{(h)}$, unlike the $q_f \geq 3/\Lam$ case.
-The corresponding transition amplitude, in this situation, is given by \cite{Narain:2022msz,DiTucci:2019dji}
+In this case for $q_f<3/\Lam$, we have only one relevant no-boundary saddle i.e., $N_{+}^{\rm nb}$, unlike the $q_f \geq 3/\Lam$ case.
+The corresponding transition amplitude, in this situation, can be computed using the expression mentioned in Eq. (\ref{eq:LDordI_fin}).
+This is given by \cite{Narain:2022msz,DiTucci:2019dji}

-where the complete expression for $\mathcal{A}_{\rm fin}(N^{\rm nb}_+)$ for $q_f<3/\Lam$ is given in the appendix \ref{app:qcLapse_ex} in eq. (\ref{eq:finite_re_img_act_nb_sad_RBC_3}).
+where the complete expression for $\mathcal{A}_{\rm fin}(N^{\rm nb}_+)$ for $q_f<3/\Lam$ is given in Eq. (\ref{eq:finite_re_img_act_nb_sad_RBC_2}) in Appendix \ref{app:qcLapse_ex}.
 However, this acquires a simplified structure in the small $q_f$ limit.
-It turns out that in this limit, the finite lapse action at the relevant saddle $N_+^{\rm nb}$ behaves in the following manner
+It turns out that in this limit, the finite lapse action at the relevant saddle $N_+^{\rm nb}$ behaves in the following manner:

-where ${\cal C}_+$ is mentioned in eq. (\ref{eq:C+_sm_qf}) leading to a finite quantity for small $q_f$ without further UV divergences.
+where ${\cal C}_+$ is mentioned in Eq. (\ref{eq:C+_sm_qf}) leading to a finite quantity for small $q_f$ without further UV divergences.
 It is interesting to note that the quantum corrected lapse action is purely imaginary, resulting in the one-loop correction being purely real for $\bold{q_f}<1$.
 We also note that for $\bold{q_f}<1$, at the relevant no-boundary saddles, geometry looks like a sphere ($S^4$).
 Our finding is in agreement with the previous conclusion where the authors have shown the one-loop correction to the gravity effective action on a sphere is real \cite{Mazur:1989ch}.